top of page

 Code Compliance and Business Red Tape

 The City council also created a Business Committee to review and simplify our city business regulations.
 In the past, Glendale has not been as business friendly as other local municipalities.
 One of the goals of City Council is to encourage new business development within the city.
-Therefore, the creation of the business committee is a key component of achieving that goal.
-As Vice-Chairman of the business review committee, I pledge to make Glendale a more friendly place to do business, while recognizing the importance of preserve citizen rights to enjoy their own property.
+Therefore, the creation of the business committee was a key component of achieving that goal.
+As Vice-Chairman of the business review committee, I helped make Glendale a more friendly place to do business, while recognizing the importance of preserve citizen rights to enjoy their own property.

 City Financial Stability